Lindisfarne: After dissolution of the priory

+Architecture and archaeology

+In 1838 Henry George Charles Clarke wrote a scholarly description of the priory.
+Clarke surmised that this Norman priory was unique in that the centre aisle had a vault of stone.
+Of the six arches, Clarke stated "as if the architect had not previously calculated the space to be occupied by his arcade.
+The effect here has been to produce a horseshoe arch instead of a semicircular arch, from its being of the same height, but lesser span, than the others.
+This arch is very rare, even in Norman buildings".
+The Lindisfarne Priory (ruin) is a Grade I listed building, List Entry Number 1042304.
+Other parts of the priory are a scheduled monument, List Entry Number 1011650.
+The latter are described as "the site of the pre-Conquest monastery of Lindisfarne and the Benedictine cell of Durham Cathedral that succeeded it in the 11th century".

+Archaeologists led by DigVentures and the University of Durham have been conducting community excavations since 2016 outside the priory.
+A total of nine consecutive field seasons (including those planned for 2024) have unearthed numerous insights for the site.
+Artefacts of note recovered included a rare board game piece, copper-alloy rings and Anglo-Saxon coins from both Northumbria and Wessex.
+The discovery of a cemetery led to finding commemorative markers "unique to the 8th and 9th centuries".
+The group also found evidence of an early medieval building, "which seems to have been constructed on top of an even earlier industrial oven" which was used to make copper or glass.

+Historical island economy

-Middle Ages
+Middle Ages economy

-William of St Calais, the first Norman Bishop of Durham, endowed his new Benedictine monastery at Durham with land and property in Northumberland, including Holy Island and much of the surrounding mainland.
-Durham Priory re-established a monastic house on the island in 1093, as a cell of Durham, administered from Norham.
-The standing remains date from this time (whereas the site of the original priory is now occupied by the parish church).

 Monastic records from the 14th to the 16th century provide evidence of an already well-established fishing economy on the island.
 Both line fishing and net fishing were practised, inshore in shallow waters and in the deep water offshore, using a variety of vessels: contemporary accounts differentiate between small 'cobles' and larger 'boats', as well as singling out certain specialised vessels (such as a 'herynger', sold for £2 in 1404).
 As well as supplying food for the monastic community, the island's fisheries (together with those of nearby Farne) provided the mother house at Durham with fish, on a regular (sometimes weekly) basis.
 Fish caught included cod, haddock, herring, salmon, porpoise and mullet, among others.
 Shellfish of various types were also fished for, with lobster nets and oyster dredges being mentioned in the accounts.
 Fish surplus to the needs of the monastery was traded, but subject to a tithe.
 There is also evidence that the monks operated a lime kiln on the island.

 In 1462, during the Wars of the Roses, Margaret of Anjou made an abortive attempt to seize the Northumbrian castles.
 Following a storm at sea 400 troops had to seek shelter on Holy Island, where they surrendered to the Yorkists.

-The Benedictine monastery continued until its suppression in 1536 under Henry VIII, after which the buildings surrounding the church were used as a naval storehouse.
-In 1613 ownership of the island (and other land in the area formerly pertaining to Durham Priory) was transferred to the Crown.